-Traditional influence diagrams don't permit feedback loops - like, where Marketing budget -> Market share -> Revenues -> Marketing budget.
-Analytica, however, does let you create loops like this in dynamic model, provided there is a time lag, denoted as a dashed arrow, somewhere in the loop.
+Traditional influence diagrams don't permit feedback loops - for instance Marketing budget -> Market share -> Revenues -> Marketing budget.
+Analytica, however, does let you create loops like this in a dynamic model, provided there is a time lag, denoted as a dashed arrow, somewhere in the loop.

 Who invented influence diagrams?

 Several people from the decision-analysis community were involved in the creation of influence diagrams.
 Professor Ronald Howard from Stanford University and his colleague, Dr. James Matheson, refined and popularized influence diagrams as a convenient notation for communicating about decision problems, that is complementary to decision trees.